 Hiding health problems from your family

 The burden of AIDS is much higher among African-Americans.
-This group makes up 14 percent of the U.S. population but accounts for 44 percent of new cases of HIV infection.
 Homophobia and fear of people with HIV/AIDS are particularly strong in the African-American community.
 These fears mean that many people are afraid to acknowledge their sexual orientation or HIV-positive status.
-For these reasons, many prefer to risk infection rather than face the stigma of HIV/AIDS, according to the CDC.
+For these reasons, many prefer to risk infection rather than face the stigma of HIV/AIDS.

 Experts warn that "addictphobia" has contributed to discrimination against those who were infected with HIV through IV drug use.
 "Addictphobia" refers to negative beliefs and misconceptions about people who use illegal drugs.
 Among these false notions are the ideas that addiction is a moral failing and that addicts are unable or unwilling to change.
 These prejudices have slowed the availability of treatment centers for people who abuse drugs.
 As a result, people who are HIV-positive, African-American, and use IV drugs often face three stigmas.
 This heavy burden can increase isolation, anxiety, distress, and depression among those who are HIV-positive.